 6. Give yourself visual reminders of your goals and priorities to keep them at the front of your mind at all times.
 Whenever you’re tempted to choose immediate gratification over long term goals, think about these reminders and ask yourself if this momentary pleasure is worth delaying your dreams.

 7. Avoid all or nothing thinking.
 For some of us, all it takes is one little slip-up to fall completely off the wagon.
-Just because you went slightly off budget, you don’t have an excuse to completely bust it.
+You don’t have an excuse to completely bust it just because you went slightly off budget.
 It’s still worth it to stay on track, even if you took a slight detour.
 Don’t try to talk yourself into thinking otherwise.

 8. Make a list of your most common rationalizations and then come up with a counterpoint to each of them.
 For example, if you’re prone to saying “It’s just five dollars”, remind yourself that five dollars a day adds up to over $1,500 in a year.
 Or if you’re always promising yourself to do better starting next payday, ask why put off what you can easily start today?